rakshabesafe/essedum-platform/essedum-ui/agent-designer-backend/README.md

 ### MCP Tools

+**Functionality:** Integrates with external [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) servers.
+MCP servers expose callable tools (functions) that can be invoked by the `mcp_tool` node in a flow — for example, a web search tool, a database query tool, or a code execution sandbox.
+These endpoints let users register and inspect MCP servers without running a full flow.

+**Use:**
+- `POST /api/v1/mcp/test` — called from the MCP server configuration screen to verify the server URL is reachable before saving it.
+Optionally validates a specific tool name exists on the server.
+- `GET /api/v1/mcp/servers/{server_url}/tools` — called when configuring an `mcp_tool` node to populate the tool picker dropdown.
+Returns the list of available tools with their names, descriptions, and input schemas so the user can select which tool to call and understand its parameters.

+> **Note:** MCP endpoints require an external MCP server to be running.
+They will timeout or error if the target server URL is unreachable.

 | Method | Path | Description |
 |--------|------|-------------|
 | `POST` | `/api/v1/mcp/test` | Test an MCP server connection |